notofonts/noto-docs/src/miniarticles/NotoLoopedThaiUI.md

 # Noto Looped Thai UI

-Noto Looped Thai UI is an unmodulated (“sans serif”) design in the more traditional, looped variant of the _Thai_ script, suitable for app and website user interfaces.
+Noto Looped Thai UI is an unmodulated (“sans serif”) design in the more traditional, looped variant of the Southeast Asian _Thai_ script, suitable for app and website user interfaces.

 Noto Looped Thai UI contains 157 glyphs, 7 OpenType features, and supports 126 characters from 4 Unicode blocks: Thai, Basic Latin, General Punctuation, Latin-1 Supplement.